lisek96/SwingProject/README.md

 used GridBagLayout almost everywhere in this project so I haven't choosen an easy road to go! ;).

-This is my last GUI project, I have tried Java FX but as I learned Swing I don't see reason to learn Java FX since I want to become an Web Developer and if I need a desktop app I can write it in Swing and it's not a problem for me, I like this technology even tho people are complaining on it.
+This is my last GUI project, I have tried Java FX but as I learned Swing I haven't seen reason to learn Java FX since I want to become an Web Developer and if I need a desktop app I can write it in Swing and it's not a problem for me, I like this technology even tho people are complaining on it.